caffreit/Horse_Racing/README.md

 **To-Do List**

-Break out form column into separate columns.
+Break out the horse_form column into separate columns.
+How to handle the letters etc.

 Scrape positional data.